shylee2021/TF-cGAN/readme.md

 -[ ] Add serialised inputs for TF Serving
 -[ ] Switch from `tf.layers` to `tf.keras.layers` (due to deprecation of `tf.layers` in TensorFlow 2.0)
 -[ ] Support various datasets
+-[ ] Replace results into clean images rather than captured one from TensorBoard